That's My Bush!: Cancellation

+Retrospective

 Parker recalls That's My Bush! "a great time in our lives," and "the most fun we've had in our careers."
 That's My Bush! has had an effect on the structure of South Park: prior to 2001, each South Park episode was broken up into four acts.
-While producing That's My Bush!, Parker and Stone found the three act structure provided a better story, and South Park has continued to use it in recent years.
-Stone called the show one of the most pleasant experiences in his life.
+While producing That's My Bush!, Parker and Stone found the three-act structure provided a better story, and South Park continued to use it in subsequent years.
+Stone called the show one of the most pleasant experiences of his life.

-Bottoms went on to portray George W. Bush in two later films: in a comedic context in Crocodile Hunter: Collision Course, and in a serious context in the television movie DC 9/11: Time of Crisis.
+Bottoms went on to portray George W. Bush in two later films: in a comedic context in The Crocodile Hunter: Collision Course, and in a serious context in the television film DC 9/11: Time of Crisis.

 Episodes

 Home media

 A DVD set containing the entire series, plus commentaries by cast and crew, titled That's My Bush!
 The Definitive Collection, was released in North America on October 24, 2006.